No Internet Connection? 10 Fixes to Test (and Get Back Online)

 4. Select Other troubleshooters.

 5. Next to Internet Connection, click Run.
-The troubleshooter will attempt to find the issue you’re having and offer possible solutions.
+The troubleshooter will attempt to find your issue and offer possible solutions.

 4. Reset your network settings